Our SAB Members

 Our SAB consists of scientific experts that provide valuable expertise and help us shape the future of next generation sequencing.

-Steven Boxer is the Camille and Henry Dreyfus Distinguished Professor in the Department of Chemistry at Stanford University.
 His research interests are in biophysics: the interface of physical chemistry, biology and engineering.
-Topics of current interest include: electrostatics and dynamics in proteins; excited state dynamics of green fluorescent protein, especially split GFP, with applications in biotechnology; electron and energy transfer mechanisms in photosynthesis; and the fabrication of artificial systems to simulate, manipulate and image biological membranes.
+Topics of current interest include: electrostatics and dynamics in proteins; excited state dynamics of green fluorescent protein, especially split GFP, with applications in biotechnology; electron and energy transfer mechanisms in photosynthesis; and the fabrication of artificial systems to simulate, manipulate, and image biological membranes.
 He has served on the scientific advisory board of many start-ups in the general area of biotechnology, and as an advisor to the Howard Hughes Medical Institute, the National Institutes of Health and the National Science Foundation.
-He is the recipient of several awards, and is an elected Fellow of the American Academy of Arts and Sciences, the Biophysical Society and the National Academy of Sciences.
+He is an elected Fellow of the American Academy of Arts and Sciences, the Biophysical Society and the National Academy of Sciences.